mym0404/react-native-styled-system/CONTRIBUTING.md

 Our docsite lives in a `doc` directory in project.
 If you're interested in contributing to the documentation, create pr as manual.

+> [!NOTE]
+> Currently, the documentation project should be deployed by @mym0404 manually.

 ## License

 By contributing your code to the chakra-ui GitHub repository, you agree to